"II" series ("Rivera-era") Fender amps

 -----------------

-Princeton Reverb II schematic, wiring diagram and parts list (pdf file) - please let me have your amp' serial number
+Princeton Reverb II schematic, wiring diagram and parts list (pdf file) - please let me have your amp's serial number

-I think there is an error somewhere in all this... the schematic and the parts list show a 68K resistor at the input, but the wiring diagram and the interior photo show 39K!
-I haven't been inside mine to check (and I don't know what audible difference this might make, with these resistors being only a factor of two apart; so let's not worry about it in the meantime).
+I think there is an error in some editions of this... the schematic and the parts list show a 68K grid-stopper resistor at the input, but the wiring diagram and the interior photo show 39K.
+I haven't been inside mine to check.
+This is not a critical value in this circuit position.
 Also one of the bias voltage potential-divider resistors is not shown on the wiring diagram; there should be a 15K resistor in parallel with the right-hand 70uF capacitor. (the schematic is correct).

 My Princeton Reverb II site